 Our core expertise is in creating scientifically accurate volumetric images that help the audience make more sense of the data.
 We call this 'concrete visualisation' - an approach to data visualisation that provides quantitative insight physically rather than purely numerically or geometrically.
 But we are not limited to this approach which we can complement with more conventional infographics.

-Here are some examples of our work for clients that include: 350.org, ADAS, BBC, BP, DECC, Environmental Defense Fund, Guardian News and Media, Modcell, Occombe, Paignton Zoo, Plymouth University, Royal College of Music, Soil Association, South Kensington 1851 Estate, University of Cambridge, UCLH, WBCSD, Wood for Good and 350.org.
+Here are some examples of our work for clients that include: ADAS, Barts NHS Trust, BBC, BP, Castrol, DECC, Environmental Defense Fund, Interface, Modcell, Occombe, Paignton Zoo, Plymouth University, Royal College of Music, Soil Association, South Kensington 1851 Estate, University of Cambridge, UCLH, WBCSD, Wood for Good and 350.org.
 We also include examples of our own creative projects.